 Term: One-year contract for maternity leave replacement with possibility of an extension

 Oceana Canada is an independent charity committed to rebuilding Canada’s oceans by winning science-based policy victories that increase biodiversity and abundance.
 We have successfully campaigned to end the shark fin trade, make rebuilding depleted fish populations the law, improve the way fisheries are managed and protect marine habitat.
 Oceana Canada is part of the largest international advocacy group dedicated solely to ocean conservation.
 Globally, Oceana has won more than 200 policy victories for marine life and habitats.
 From stopping bottom trawling in sensitive habitat areas to protecting sea turtles from commercial fishing gear, our victories represent new hope for the world's oceans.

 We are seeking a Plastics Campaigner who will support our work to reduce single-use plastics in Canada.
-The incumbent is preferably bilingual in French and English and will work in our Ottawa or Toronto office, with Ottawa being the ideal location.
-The Campaigner will work with a multidisciplinary team to develop and execute Oceana Canada’s campaign to end single-use plastics by calling for plastic-free policies, public spaces and consumer choices.
+The incumbent is preferably bilingual in French and English and will work remotely due to COVID-19 until it is safe to return to work in our Ottawa or Toronto office.
+The Campaigner will work with a multidisciplinary team to develop and execute Oceana Canada’s campaign to end single-use plastics by calling for government laws or regulations and other plastic-free policies..
 This position requires strong persuasion, communications, problem-solving, project management and grassroots campaigning skills.
 The ideal candidate is action- and detail-oriented, with experience working collaboratively to advance policy.
-The Campaigner will report to the Campaign Director, based in Ottawa.
+The Plastics Campaigner will report to the Campaign Director who is based in Ottawa.

 Principal duties and responsibilities

 • Develop and advance advocacy, communications, and outreach strategies and tactics to achieve the goals of the campaign

 • Advance Oceana Canada’s leadership in ending single-use plastics in Canada